Elizabeth Bloch, MA

 Assistant Teacher, Three’s Class

-Miss Nancy has her Bachelor of Arts from Arizona State University and is thrilled to be joining the staff at Mountain Top School for the 2015-2016 school year!
+Miss Nancy has her Bachelor of Arts from Arizona State University and is thrilled to be a part of the staff at Mountain Top School!
 Nancy has an extensive early childhood background ranging from Special Events Director at a day camp to PTO President and as a preschool teacher.

 “I love coming to Mountain Top every day to see the kids smiling faces.
 Their excitement and energy is contagious to all around them.
 They are so much fun to spend every day with!”